MileHacker Logo

 • Not with Ankarakart: Many tourists arrive without this.
 It is a requirement for public transport; acquire one immediately upon arrival.

-• Not using the meter in taxis: Demand the meter or use reputable apps like BiTaksi for fair fares.
+• Not using the meter in taxis: Insist on the meter or use reputable apps like BiTaksi for fair fares.

 • Underestimating Ankara's history: Many believe Ankara just a modern capital.
-Its deep-seated history are profound; dedicate time to heritage places like the Roman ruins and the Gallery of Anatolian Civilizations.
+Its significant-seated history are profound; dedicate time to heritage sites like the Ancient roman remains and the Museum of Anatolian Civilizations.

 • Assuming limited offerings: Ankara has a arts scene, diverse dining, and green spaces beyond its historical core.
 Explore thoroughly.